Home heating is now

 How do you determine creosote build-up?

-Check your stovepipe by tapping the pipe with a screwdriver: it will
+Check your stovepipe by tapping the pipe with a screwdriver:

-be damaging even if the fire is carefully controlled.
+could be damaging even if the fire is carefully controlled.

 Signs of wear and tear:

-Check for cracked or warped metal liners, corrosion, rust, broken
+Check for cracked or warped metal liners, corrosion,

-cement or cracking should be attended to.
+worn cement or cracking should be attended to.

 When choosing a new stove:

-Stoves built of cast iron or sturdy steel plate are preferred over
+Stoves built of cast iron or sturdy steel plate are

-Some stoves, especially those of cast iron, may require up to a total
+dealer's instructions.
+Some stoves, especially those of cast iron,

-of 24 hours of low-heat fires to condition the metal.
+may require up to a total of 24 hours of low-heat fires to condition

 |